saeedalam/ibc/IBC-PAPER.md

 *LLMs excel at code generation but need guard-rails.*  A minimal pair of YAML files – one global, one per feature – gave me clearer prompts, more predictable output, and fewer "why did it touch that file?!" moments.
 **Not a silver bullet, but a useful pattern** worth trying if you feel your prompts are spiralling out of control.

-*Happy coding – may your AI stay on the rails!*